tonyg/js-nacl/BUILDING.md

-Once `emcc` is on your `$PATH` somewhere, build the `libsodium.js` file by unpacking the libsodium sources, applying patches as necessary (see the Makefile), changing to the `dist-build` directory in the unpacked sources, and running `./emscripten.sh --sumo`.
+Once `emcc` is on your `$PATH` somewhere, build the `libsodium.js` file by unpacking the libsodium sources, applying patches as necessary (see the Makefile), changing to the unpacked libsodium directory, and running `dist-build/emscripten.sh --sumo`.

 If you for some reason need to use a different python than `python`, set the `PYTHON` makefile variable; for example,